-Broadband internet providers sell speed, but what you're actually paying for is bandwidth.
-Speed and bandwidth are related, and so when a connection slows down most people are going to assume that they are not getting the bandwidth they were promised.
+Broadband internet providers sell speed, but you're actually paying for bandwidth.
+Speed and bandwidth are related, so when a connection slows down, most people are going to assume that they are not getting the bandwidth they were promised.
 Conversely, you're probably not going to question the amount of bandwidth you're getting if your internet connection seems as fast as ever.

 The bandwidth you're paying for is actually a measure of capacity.
 More bandwidth won't necessarily make websites load faster or make streaming videos look better.
-The reason to have more bandwidth is actually so you can access more content at one time - like adding another lane on the interstate.
-There are still the same number of cars but the roads are much less congested and that means everyone can get where they need to go more quickly.
+The reason to have more bandwidth is so you can access more content at once - like adding another lane on the interstate.
+There are still the same number of cars but the roads are much less congested, and that means everyone can get where they need to go more quickly.

 So are you getting all the bandwidth you're paying for?
 Maybe yes, maybe no. Even if you haven't noticed a slowdown, a lot of what you'll read below can still be useful.

 There are so many reasons you may be noticing latency in your connection.
 As noted above, advertised speeds are optimistic, and the fault may indeed lie with your Internet service provider.
 That said, your broadband internet provider may be delivering the advertised bandwidth.
 Still, something is happening to the signal before it reaches your home or your device that's slowing things down.
 Here are some factors that can cause a broadband slowdown: